Our Services

 Helpful Resources

-Do not stop the medication on your own; contact your prescriber to consider a dose reduction, slower titration, short term treatments such as propranolol, a benzodiazepine, an anticholinergic, or mirtazapine, and ask about checking iron levels, with urgent care for severe agitation or suicidal thoughts.
-There are several factors to consider, and important details that can guide your next steps are outlined below.
+Do not stop the medication on your own.
+Contact your prescriber to discuss options such as a dose reduction, slower titration, or short-term treatments like propranolol, a benzodiazepine, an anticholinergic, or mirtazapine.
+Ask about checking your iron levels, and seek urgent care if you experience severe agitation or suicidal thoughts.

 If you feel restless on Abilify, you are not imagining it — and you are not alone.